walmir2016/demo/README.md

 - [`Contrast Security`](https://www.contrastsecurity.com) - RASP agent.

 Environments variables needed in this phase:
+- `REPOSITORY_URL`: URL of the repository of packages.
+- `REPOSITORY_ID`: Identifier of the packages in the repository.
 - `CONTRAST_API_KEY`: API Key used to authenticate in Contrast platform.
 - `CONTRAST_SERVICE_KEY`: RASP agent Key used by Contrast platform.
 - `CONTRAST_USER_NAME`: User name used to authenticate in Contrast platform.